 GPs and registrars play a crucial role in refugee health.
 They are often the first health care point of contact for newly arrived refugees and asylum seekers.
-Dr Graham Emblen, GPTQ’s Senior Associate Director of Medical Education, and Dr Jamie Nuttall, a GPTQ registrar, share their experiences and tips when caring for refugee patients.
+Dr Graham Emblen, GPTQ’s Deputy Director of Medical Education, and Dr Jamie Nuttall, a GPTQ registrar, share their experiences and tips when caring for refugee patients.

 The perception of refugee health is not always right